-Diagnostic and treatment services Standard Option Value Plan Professional services of a primary care physician (limited to: general practitioner, family practitioner, internist, pediatrician, physician's assistant and nurse practitioner) Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Network: \$30 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Professional services of specialists: Network: \$30 copayment per office Network: \$50 copayment per office • In physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) visit (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed • At home amount (calendar year deductible amount Office medical consultations applies) Second surgical opinions provided in a physician's office Note: See Section 5(b) for professional services related to surgery.
+Benefit Description You pay After the calendar year deductible ductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Diagnostic and treatment services Standard Option Value Plan Professional services of a primary care physician (limited to: general practitioner, family practitioner, internist, pediatrician, physician's assistant and nurse practitioner) Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$30 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Professional services of specialists: In physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) At home Office medical consultations Second surgical opinions provided in a physician's office Advance care planning Network: \$30 copayment per office visit (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$50 copayment per office visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount